oowowaee/pattern/pattern/text/es/README.md

   Convert an NCS to a VB if the previos word was a reflexiv pronoun or direct object pronoun.
   Ie me enctana.

+  It seems like in the context file, it will apply the last rule.